 The former Cadyville Elementary School, located on State Route 3, remains for sale after a purchase offer fell through recently.

-The Saranac Central School District is again looking for a buyer for the former Cadyville Elementary School.
+Officials of the Saranac School District are still seeking a buyer for the former Cadyville Elementary School.

 Saranac Central School District Superintendent Kenneth Cringle said the former Cadyville Elementary school will remain vacant until the district receives a fair offer.

 “The estimated value of the property is $470,000 — as a ceiling price we feel that is fair,” Cringle said.

 The Saranac Central School board closed the Dannemora and Cadyville elementary schools in July 2006, and consolidated students into a middle school in Saranac.